maks-akymenko/maks-npm-resume/README.md

 ## Online Resume published on NPM

 Tutorial will be available soon 😃
 ---
-How to run in on your machine:
+How to run it on your local machine:

 ```
   npx maks-dev-resume